malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

         * This may not require any new components.
 Rather, perhaps it just means that each layer needs to be trainable.
     * Self-driven reward

-On a separate note, for many years nneuroscience and psychology have struggled to understand how humans can apparently learn so fast.
+On a side note, for many years neuroscience and psychology have struggled to understand how humans can apparently learn so fast.
 I suspect the answer is the way that shorter term adaption phases can be used to bootstrap development in longer term phases.

+(tdd: tie into actual neuroscience/developmental psychology theories in this area, and on what the known brain regions and pathways are)

 (tbd: biological background discussing different potentiation levels with different durations)